Commitment and Consistency

 Next up at bat in our series on applying persuasion principles to email marketing and design is the powerful duo, commitment and consistency, which happens to be the second principle within Dr. Cialdini’s 6 Principles of Persuasion.
-When executed successfully, this combination will help you move one step closer to achieving a persuasive email marketing campaigns—something that can only be accomplished by implementing these principles.
+When executed successfully, this combination will help you move one step closer to achieving a persuasive email marketing campaign—something that can only be accomplished by implementing these principles.

 If you haven’t read the previous article within this series and want more context on the six persuasion principles, we recommend beginning at article one.

-Principle 2: Commitment and Consistency
+Understanding Cialdini’s Second Principle of Persuasion: Commitment and Consistency

 Once we make a decision or take a stand, we are likely to make future decisions to match that past behavior.